CheshirCa/ESP32-C3-Clock/README.md

 - Automatic return to clock screen after 10 seconds
 - Serial terminal support (Arduino IDE, Putty, TeraTerm)

+**Note:** On startup, a small delay may occur if the board cannot connect to WiFi — the clock will continue working after timeout.

 ---

 ### Hardware